pylonweb/billysbilling-rails/README.md

 Simply supply your Billys Billing API key in an initializer

-    BillysBilling.configuration do |config|
+    BillysBilling.configure do |config|
     	config.api_key = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
     end

 Now you can fetch data from Billys Billing by querying the BillysBilling class directly

-	BillysBilling.invoices # Returns all invoices
+	BillysBilling.index_invoices # Returns all invoices

-	BillysBilling.invoice({invoiceID}) # Returns the invoice with the specified id.
+	BillysBilling.show_invoice({invoiceID}) # Returns the invoice with the specified id.

 Or you can instantiate your own instance of the class with the API_KEY set automatically